 Seymour Duncan has a lot of fantastic pickups to choose from, but you’ll definitely make a wise decision going with a JB.
 A couple of guitarists who have notably used this model are Scott Ian of Anthrax and Dave Mustaine of Megadeth, making it one of the best guitar pickups for thrash metal.

 For some honorable mentions, though, the Dimebucker is a lot more aggressive than the JB and was one of the first guitar pickups I’ve ever purchased, and I still hold it high in regard.
 The Duncan Invader is also a reliable alternative if you’d prefer a passive pickup with ceramic magnets and a more bassy and mid-heavy tone.

 You may ask, “why should I choose Seymour Duncan active pickups if EMG dominates those?”
 While it’s true that EMG is the king of that market, Seymour Duncan is still one of the best manufacturers of pickups, and they do a great job with actives too.

 There are a couple of additional aspects about the Blackouts that I really liked as well.
 From what I’ve noticed, this pickup is pretty quiet and doesn’t have much hum.
 This is surprising since it is an extremely high-output design.
-The output is so high that you also have the option to use a moderate output level which can be toggled if you needed to dial it back a bit.
+The output is so high that you can use a moderate output level that can be toggled if you need to dial it back a bit.

 I thought this was a pretty cool feature and is definitely welcoming.